-The Oracle Software Security Assurance web site is located at http://www.oracle.com/us/support/assurance/overview/index.html.
+More information about Oracle Software Security Assurance is located at http://www.oracle.com/us/support/assurance/index.html